Software model of OpenNN

 A member (or attribute) is a named value or relationship that exists for all or some class instances.
 A method (or operation) is a procedure associated with a class.

-The most important attributes and methods of the DataSet class:
+The most important attributes and methods of the DataSet class are shown here:

-Data set attributesThe essential attributes and methods of NeruralNetwork class are:
+Data set attributesThe essential attributes and methods of the NeruralNetwork class are:

 Neural network attributes

-In the following chart, the most important attributes of the training strategy class are shown:
+In the following chart, the most essential attributes of the TrainingStrategy class are shown:

 Training strategy atributesThe most important attributes and methods of the ModelSelection class are:

-Model selection attributesThe next box shows the essential attributes and methods of TestingAnalisys class:
+Model selection attributesThe next box shows the essential attributes and methods of the TestingAnalisys class:

 Testing analysis attributes